frnsys/bkup/readme.md

 up the local machine's `Downloads` as well as it's SSH keys.
 These additional files are sent to the remote machines `backup` directory.

+Takes an optional `delete` argument which will delete files no longer on the local machine (i.e. a destructive sync).

 ```bash
 $ sh fullbackitup [delete]
 ```